 Cost of Living During a Gap Year in Australia

-Living in Australia is equivalent to living in the U.S. Some items are cheaper, and some are more expensive.
-It’s completely relative.
+Living in Australia is similar to living in the U.S., with certain items being cheaper and others being more expensive.
 While youth hostels and inexpensive dorm accommodations are common throughout the cities, Australian currency, also called the dollar, is essentially equal to the USD.
 If you're a budget traveler, $2,000 - $2,500 will be enough to live comfortably in most Australian cities.
-Of course, global cities like Sydney and Melbourne tend to have higher rent and food costs that others.
+Of course, global cities like Sydney and Melbourne tend to have higher rent and food costs than others.

-Also, don't plan on buying any electronics in Australia -- they're all imported and much more expensive than in North America or Europe.
+Also, try to avoid buying high-end electronics in Australia -- they're all imported and much more expensive than in North America or Europe.

 Health and Safety in Australia

 Exposure to the sun at Australian latitudes frequently results in sunburn.
 Getting sunburned can make you feel feverish and unwell, taking a few days or even weeks to heal.
 You can burn in as little as 15 minutes during the Australian summer.
 You should wear sunscreen (SPF 30+), clothing, and a hat to shade the sun.

 Australia's cleanliness standards are high.
 Restaurants are required to observe strict food preparation regulations.
 Carrying water on hot days is a good idea in urban areas, and it is a necessity if hiking or driving out of town.